Line 4 Sheppard: Name

 When the line opened in 2002, it was given the name "Sheppard Subway".
 In October 2013, the TTC announced plans to give the lines official numbers to help riders and visitors navigate the system.
 The Sheppard line was renamed "Line 4 Sheppard" and new signage reflecting this began being gradually implemented in March 2014.
-The Toronto Rocket trains also use the numerical system for interchange station announcements, such as announcing "Change for Line 1" when the trains arrive at Sheppard–Yonge station.
+The Toronto Rocket trains also use the numerical system for interchange station announcements, such as announcing "Transfer for Line 1 Yonge–University" when the trains arrive at Sheppard–Yonge station.

 History

 Origins

 The TTC proposed the Sheppard line as part of the Network 2011 transportation plan, unveiled in 1985, which called for a line from Yonge Street to Victoria Park Avenue on the boundary between North York and Scarborough.
 The plan was approved by Metropolitan Toronto, but funding was delayed by the provincial government of David Peterson's Liberal Party.

 In 1993, the governing New Democratic Party (NDP) under Bob Rae proposed provincial funding for four subway/LRT projects for the TTC.
 Included in these four proposals were plans to build new subway lines along Eglinton and Sheppard Avenues and work was begun on both projects.
 The NDP was defeated in the 1995 provincial election and the Progressive Conservatives under Mike Harris were elected.
 Shortly afterwards, Harris cancelled the Eglinton subway in York (though it would be later revived as Line 5 Eglinton, albeit as a longer light rail line with two long underground sections) but continued work on the Sheppard line.

 Funding for the Sheppard line was initially rejected by city council.
 However, after a number of votes on different alterations to the project (including only building the subway line as far as Leslie Street), the proposal to build the Sheppard line tunnels only, without tracks, was passed by a narrow margin.
 After this vote passed city council, a re-vote was taken on the entire Sheppard line project to Don Mills, which then passed by a very narrow margin.
 James Bow, a Toronto transit reporter, documented that the political clout of North York mayor Mel Lastman (he was later elected mayor of the amalgamated City of Toronto in 1998) was crucial to the Sheppard line proposal being implemented.
 Councillor Joe Pantalone strongly supported the line, arguing it was a matter of civic equity and that the suburbs deserved good transit, which would – in his opinion – bring transit-oriented development to densify the suburbs.
 David L. Gunn, who was general manager of the TTC, opposed the Sheppard line, saying that it "made no sense to build an expensive new subway when the existing system was strapped for cash to make basic repairs" and "if the city wanted to expand transit, it would be better to do it downtown, easing congestion in the busiest parts of the system".